mohamedhassan218/LangChain-Practice/pets-name-generator/README.md

 > Note: Make sure to keep your `.env` file and any sensitive information, such as API tokens, private.
 Do not push them to your GitHub repository for security reasons.

-Feel free to customize the code and explore different ideas.
+Feel free to take the code, customize it and try different ideas.